-Flight cancellation compensation: what are your rights when an airline goes bust?
+Flight cancellation compensation: what are your rights when airlines go bust?

-Ryanair’s cancellation of thousands of flights over the winter hit the headlines this summer but the recent announcement that Monarch Airlines has gone into administration hit some passengers even harder.
+Ryanair’s flight cancellation incidents over the winter affected thousands and hit the headlines this summer but the recent announcement that Monarch Airlines has gone into administration hit some passengers even harder.
 Other airlines have also been struggling: both Air Berlin and Alitalia filed for insolvency earlier this year.

 Denied Boarding Regulation